Codnor Castle Cottage, also known as Castle Farm in Codnor near Derby is fast getting a reputation as one of the most haunted properties in England.

 The 17th century, isolated family home was built on the grounds of the Codnor Castle estate, a medieval castle which sits right on the border between Nottinghamshire and Derbyshire.
 The estate is surrounded by countryside that has been parkland for a hundreds of years.

-The castle, which once overlooked the beautiful Erewash Valley, is first mentioned in the doomsday book of 1086, this was a long time before the stone castle we see today was built.
+The castle, which once stood overlooking the beautiful Erewash Valley, is first mentioned in the doomsday book of 1086, this was a long time before the stone castle we see today was built.
 The castle is now in ruins after it was nearly completely dismantled in 1643 and the stone and timber was used to build seven farm houses in the local area, including Castle Farm itself.

 Tragically, the farmhouse, which now lies derelict, is said to be the location of a murder, as well as four recorded suicides.
 The most famous tells of a former resident who murdered his step daughter by putting a hose pipe in her mouth outside the cottage.